How to Find the Best Time to Post

 As we will detail shortly, it is advisable to have a social media tool that allows you to track unlimited profiles and create different dashboards.
 This is because you then can analyze different profiles as well as how those profiles perform across different channels simultaneously.
 In this way, you can create an infographic that shows the best time to post across channels, as well as only on one channel.

-Lastly, you generally should include only channels for which you have an account, rather than collect data from all types of social media channels.
+Lastly, when analyzing the best times to post on each social media platform, you generally should include only channels for which you have an account, rather than collect data from all types of social media channels.
 For instance, your company may not have a TikTok account, so it may not make much sense to include data from your competitors’ TikTok accounts in your data set.

 Step 3: Use a social media analysis tool to create an infographic showing what time posts are made while showing the interaction rates for those posts